 If you are unable to pay your taxes on time, notify the relevant tax authorities and work out a payment plan with them.
 Your accountant or a tax attorney can help you negotiate payment terms.
 However, make sure that you pay your employees’ payroll tax withholdings on time – it is a criminal offense to not pay payroll taxes which you have collected from your employees on behalf of the government.
 In fact, you could be held personally liable.

 Additionally, any 401(k) and health saving account (HSA) withholdings from your employees must be transferred immediately after each payroll to the 401(k) and the HSA plan administrators.
 Some business owners consider not paying taxes or transferring benefits funds, so it must be emphasized that this is not an option under any circumstances.
 All these withholdings belong to your employees, not to your company.

 Step 4: Contact your bankers

-When talking to your bankers, it is integral to have a face-to-face meeting (in this time of the coronavirus pandemic, video conferencing is also an option, of course).
+When talking to your bankers, it is preferable to have a face-to-face, in-person meeting.
 Give them the bad news as well as your action plan.
-Appear confident and reassuring, and be specific with your request for assistance.
+Appear confident and reassuring and be specific with your request for assistance.
 Bankers also have skin in the game, so they will cooperate if you are up-front and honest with them.

 Following these steps will help you buy time and get your stakeholders aligned with you rather than against you.
 Having a support network is integral to turning around a distressed business and will keep key relationships intact through difficult times.

-In my next installment, I will review some success stories of companies that followed these steps.
+In my next installment, I will review several success stories of companies that followed these steps.